KrysB4k/Plugin_ParticleSystem/README.md

 ## 2. What engine version is this plugin for?
-The targetted engine version is **TRNG 1.3.0.7**, combined with the FLEP patching system for best results.
+The targeted engine version is **TRNG 1.3.0.7**, combined with the FLEP patching system for best results.

 ## 3. How do you install this plugin?